 You can go conservative with a loose crew neck sweater and a pencil skirt or skinny jeans.
 Another tip would be to lengthen the hem of the skirts you wear, so even if the top is tight, the length of the skirt would balance it out and make it less “tranny.”
-If you watch Mad Men, check out the character of Joan Holloway…she’s busty, but she makes it work and it’s beautiful! =)posted over 3 years ago
+If you watch Mad Men, check out the character of Joan Holloway…she’s busty, but she makes it work and it’s beautiful! =)posted about 4 years ago

 Right after I had my baby last year, my chest went from 34B to 36DD and I was in the same boat as you.
 I had no idea how to dress my drastically altered figure, so a friend pointed me to MyShape.com — it’s like any other clothing/shopping website, but you enter very specific measurements of your body (normal things like bust size, waist size, and things you’d never think about like shoulder circumference and length from knee to foot!) and it gives you your body type and a SLEW of clothes that not only flatter your very specific figure, but also FIT properly based on the measurements you provide.
 It also works with your style preferences, like classic, modern, trendy, artistic, glamorous, etc.